tezos/tezos-mirror/docs/alpha/liquidity_baking.rst

 Liquidity Baking
 ================

 Liquidity baking incentivizes large amounts of decentralized liquidity provision between tez and tzBTC by minting a small amount of tez every block and depositing it inside of a constant product market making smart-contract.
+It includes an escape hatch mechanism as a contingency.

 Contracts
 ~~~~~~~~~